susmitpy/talks/firestore_rules.md

 # Agenda

 1. What is Firebase and Firebase Firestore ?
-2. Authentication vs Authorization
+2. Why Firestore Security Rules ?
 3. Basics of Firestore Security Rules
 4. Firestore Security Rules - Examples
 5. Firestore Security Rules - Some More Examples
+6. Rules Playground for testing
-6. Best Practices for Access Control Lists
+7. Best Practices for Access Control Lists

 <style>